boehs/oasis/Community Values.md

 It's not a moderators job to decide what is right for the community, rather the community itself.
 This means discussion and elections before big changes, like the appointment or a new moderator or [[breaking changes]].

 This extends to the small scale too.
 If it seems the majority of the people reacting to your behavior don't like it, cut it.
-Additionally, please bring common sense with you, if *you think* your behavior is negative, it probably is
+Additionally, please bring common sense with you, if *you think* your behavior could be interpreted as negative, it probably is

 ## Equal